sysadmind/awsses_exporter/README.md

                           Address to listen on for web interface and telemetry.
       --web.telemetry-path="/metrics"
                           Path under which to expose metrics.
+      --aws.regions="us-east-1"
+                          List of AWS regions to export the metrics for.
+                          To pass in multiple regions, repeat the flag like so: --aws.regions="us-east-1" --aws.regions="eu-central-1"
       --log.level="info"  Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"
                           Set the log target and format.
 Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"